kpundt93/capstone/README.md

 * 11:20-11:30 - break
 * 11:30-12:25 - watch video on React Redux with hooks (https://www.youtube.com/watch?v=9jULHSe41ls)
 * 12:30-1:30 - lunch break
-* 1:40 - create component diagram
+* 1:40 - 3:15 create component diagram (this took much longer than expected, I had to really think about how to divide up all of my app components)
 </details>